SpeakUP Academy

 What does the suffix -intentioned mean in English?

-The suffix -intentioned having intentions of a specified quality; describing the moral quality or adequacy of the motivations behind an action In Spanish it usually maps to con buenas intenciones / bien intencionado / que actúa con.
+The suffix -intentioned judges whether someone's intentions were good or bad: well-intentioned versus ill-intentioned (acting with bad motives).
+In Spanish it usually maps to con buenas intenciones / bien intencionado / que actúa con.

 Can you give an example of a word with -intentioned?